ml-and-ds-papers-on-the-go/andre-ye.github.io/biology/winter-quarter/notes/module-2/chapter-14.md

   - Female flies have XX;  male flies have XY.

 *Sex-Linkage and the Chromosome Theory of Inheritance*
-- The transmission pattern of the X chromsoome can explain the results of reciprocal crosses.
+- The transmission pattern of the X chromosome can explain the results of reciprocal crosses.
 - Half the gametes produced by males have an X chromosome and half a Y chromosome.
   - Proposal: the gene for eye color is located on the X chromosome, and the Y chromosome does not carry this gene.
 - Terminology: